-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

-Other Specify: Annually
+Other Specify: X Annually

-Continuously and Ongoing Other Specify:
+Continuously and Ongoing

+Other Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Service Plans that are currently non-operational.
+the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design ds for discovery and remediation related to the assurance of Service Plans that are currently non-operational. ◎ N Yes Please provide a detailed strategy for assuring Service Plans, the specific timeline for implementing identified trategies, and the parties responsible for its operation.
+Appendix E: Participant Direction of Services Applicability (from Application Section 3, Components of the Waiver Request): O Yes .

-- No - O Yes

-Please provide a detailed strategy for assuring Service Plans, the specific timeline for implementing identified strategies, and the parties responsible for its operation.

-Applicability (from Application Section 3, Components of the Waiver Request):

-- Yes.
 This waiver provides participant direction opportunities.
-Complete the remainder of the Appendix. - No. This waiver does not provide participant direction opportunities.
-Do not complete the remainder of the Appendix.

-CMS urges states to afford all waiver participants the opportunity to direct their services.
-Participant direction of services includes the participant exercising decision-making authority over workers who provide services, a participant-managed budget or both.
-CMS will confer the Independence Plus designation when the waiver evidences a strong commitment to participant direction.

-Indicate whether Independence Plus designation is requested (select one):

-● Yes.
-The State requests that this waiver be considered for Independence Plus designation.

-• No. Independence Plus designation is not requested.
+Complete the remainder of the Appendix.
+No. This waiver does not provide participant direction opportunities.
+Do not complete the remainder of the pendix. includes the p ates to afford all waiver participants the opportunity to direct their services.
+Participant direction of services participant exercising decision-making authority over workers who provide services, a participant-managed budget will confer the Independence Plus designation when the waiver evidences a strong commitment to participant Indicate whe ether Independence Plus designation is requested (select one): .
+The state requests that this waiver be considered for Independence Plus designation.
+No. Independence Plus O desi ignation is not requested.
+Appendix E: Participant Direction of Services E-1: Overview (1 of 13) Answers pro vided in Appendix E-0 indicate that you do not need to submit Appendix E. Appendix E: Participant Direction of Services E-1: Overview (2 of 13) Answers nro vided in Appendix E-0 indicate that you do not need to submit Appendix E. mswers pro vided in Appendix 2.
+6 indicate that you do not need to submit Appendix 2.
+Appendix E: Participant Direction of Services E-1: Overview (3 of 13) Answers pro vided in Appendix E-0 indicate that you do not need to submit Appendix E. Tapponum 2 o munuu you uo noo noo o saasaa apponum 2.
+Appendix E: Participant Direction of Services E-1: Overview (4 of 13) Answers pro vided in Appendix E-0 indicate that you do not need to submit Appendix E.